Visa policy of Kosovo: Ordinary passports

 Visa is not required for citizens of any country with a valid multiple entry Schengen visa or a valid biometric residence permit from a Schengen State.
-They may stay in Kosovo for 15 days.
+They may stay in Kosovo for a maximum period of 15 days.

-Diplomatic and service passports
+Non-ordinary passports

-Visa is not required for holders of diplomatic or service/official passports for 15 days of the following countries:
+Visa is not required for holders of China, Egypt, Indonesia and Russia diplomatic or service/official passports for 15 days.